dmatosl/job-scheduler/README.md

 These commands will spinup an EC2 CoreOS instance and deploy 3 Containers:

-- job-scheduler-redis (backen and broker)
+- job-scheduler-redis (backend and broker)
 - job-scheduler-worker (celery worker for job execution)
 - job-scheduler-api (Restful Json API)